 Because the calories differ between countries, US readers want our US Starbucks calorie guide.

 If you’re in the UK, then you’ll find a list for UK Starbucks calories here.

 Is Instant Coffee Gluten-Free?

-The small amount of gluten this could expose you to is unlikely to matter if you’re just giving up gluten because you think it’s better for you, but it could matter for someone with coeliac disease so make sure that the brand you choose makes a clear declaration re cross contamination on their label.
+The small amount of gluten this could expose you to is unlikely to matter if you’re just giving up gluten because you think it’s bad for you, but it could matter for someone with coeliac disease so make sure that the brand you choose makes a clear declaration re cross-contamination on their label.

 Let’s look at the positives – more antioxidants, potentially less caffeine and potentially fewer calories (depending on exactly how you make it) than fresh coffee.

 The neutral – it doesn’t dehydrate you any more than fresh coffee

 The negative.
 It does contain more acrylamide and mycotoxins than fresh beans – but, neither contain more than has been currently deemed safe.